Citizens of Delaware Who Served the Confederacy

 • The History of Nineteenth Century Laurel by Harold Hancock, pg.
 96

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 ~ Polk, Leonidas, Lieutenant General, Army of the TRANS-Mississippi, Lorings division; KIA June 14, 1864 on Pine Mountain, Georgia with Bibles on hand upon his death by Union artillery shell.

-Leonidas Polk was a teacher at a local school near Odd Fellow Cemetery on Market Street Seaford, Delaware.
-Mr. Polk resigned his teaching position just prior to the war and accepted a Lieutenant Generals position in the Georgian Confederate Army.)
+Leonidas Polk was a student at the Seaford Military Academy near Odd Fellow Cemetery on Market Street, Seaford, Delaware.
+Mr. Polk resigned his teaching position just prior to the war and accepted a Lieutenant General's position in the Georgian Confederate Army.

 ~ Pratt, John S.; Southern sympathizer and clerk of the Senate.
 Arrested and taken prisoner March of 1862 in Dover for having secessionist feelings, and later sent to Fort Delaware.
 Enumerated on the 1850 Newark, Newcastle County, Delaware in Newark Academy, a preparatory school.

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 Theo M. Price served within the Texas 12th Infantry, CO.
 "C", NCS, 1st Lt.